DooDoung/doo-doung-backend/docs/DECORATOR_AND_GUARD.md

 * Use `@CurrentUser()` instead of directly accessing `req.user` unless you specifically need the raw `Request` object.
 * Ensure all non-public routes include a valid `Authorization: Bearer <token>` header when testing with Postman or frontend.

----

-Would you like me to make this README section even more “team-friendly” (like adding folder structure + diagram showing the flow from request → guard → decorator → controller)?
-It’s super helpful for onboarding new devs.